BROKEN CLOUDS & BREEZY TODAY

 Your First Alert Weather Forecast:

-We’re seeing some breaks in the cloud cover this morning.
 The stubborn storm system that’s been swirling over Wisconsin the past several days, is finally shoving off to the east.
-It’s probably going to be dry with partly sunny skies.
+This afternoon will feature broken clouds with some peaks of sun in the mix.

-Behind this departing storm system, we’ll have a breezy northwest wind.
-Wind gusts around 25 mph will be likely this morning.
-That breeze will gradually settle down this afternoon and evening.
+Behind this departing storm system, winds will remain a bit breezy this afternoon out of the North at 5-15 mph.
+Winds will continue to wind down as we head inot the evening.
 Otherwise, it won’t be as cold as the past couple days.
-High temperatures will be in the lower 50s in the Fox Valley, with still some 40s in the Northwoods and along the Lake Michigan shoreline.
+High temperatures this afternoon will be in the 50s in the Fox Valley, with still some 40s in the Northwoods and along the Lake Michigan shoreline.

 The forecast ahead looks mild, with seasonable highs in the 50s.
-We should be dry through the weekend with sunshine, then some clouds.
+We should be dry through the weekend with clouds and some sunshine.
 Next work week looks a little unsettled again, with some occasional showers.
 It wouldn’t be surprising if some wet snowflakes were mixed in at some point on Tuesday, as highs drop back into the 40s...
 Don’t worry, we don’t see anything that would give us any accumulating snow!

 It’s also Wisconsin Severe Weather Awareness Week.
 The statewide tornado drill is taking place today at 1:45pm and again at 6:45pm...
 Are you and your family prepared for the upcoming storm season?
 You can get “weather ready” by visiting: www.wbay.com/sirens